git clone [email protected]:beer-garden/beer-garden.git cd beer-garden/docker/docker-compose

 To start we’re going to use

 The first step is to clone the git repository that contains the

 Then run this command to start Beer Garden:

 docker-compose up -d

-Now that Beer Garden is up, let’s create a plugin that let’s us use Beer Garden!
-We will create a simple client that will print and return the message passed to it.
-Change to your workspace and let’s start coding!
+Now let’s create a plugin!
+We’ll create a plugin that will print and return a message passed to it.

 Create a file called